langchr86/mini-nas/README.md

 git clone https://github.com/langchr86/mini-nas
 ~~~~~~

-And startup` vagrant` to setup the virtual machine and install all the tools using `ansible`:
+And startup` vagrant` to setup the virtual machine and install all the tools using `ansible`.
+Ensure you have a console with admin privileges.

 ~~~~~~
 cd mini-nas